 1. The Pebble Fund for Sustainable Bristol Bay Fisheries & Communities - Established in 2008 with a five-year, US\$5 million commitment, the goal of the Pebble Fund is to enhance the health and sustainability of regional fisheries and the communities they support.
 Grants are determined based on criteria and selections made by an advisory board comprised of citizens from communities throughout the Bristol Bay region.
-The fifth round of grants was announced in October 2011, when US\$323,919 was awarded to 15 worthy community development projects in southwest Alaska.
-To the end of 2011, the Pebble Fund has supported 105 community-based projects throughout southwest Alaska via grants totaling more than US\$3.5 million, while leveraging nearly US\$15 million in matching funds from other organizations.
+In 2012, seventeen grants, totaling US\$540,835 have funded community-based projects throughout southwest Alaska.
+Grants, totaling more than US\$4.0 million, have been awarded to date, leveraging nearly US\$12.6 million in matching funds from other organizations.